By Priority — Quick Answer

 Tanzania (mid-range from $4,200pp) or Kenya.

-Why "Best" Is the Wrong Question for 7-Day African Safaris
+Why "Best" Is the Wrong Question

-"Best" implies there's a single right answer.
-For 7-day African safaris, there isn't.
-Tanzania's Northern Circuit and Kenya's Masai Mara are genuinely different products.
-Botswana's water safaris and Namibia's desert safaris aren't comparable experiences.
-Rwanda gorilla trekking isn't a traditional safari at all.
-The generic "top 10 African safaris" editorial content you'll see on Condé Nast, Travel + Leisure, and SafariBookings treats these as rankable competitors.
+"Best" implies one right answer.
+For 7-day African safaris, there is no such thing.
+Tanzania's Northern Circuit and Kenya's Masai Mara are different products.
+Botswana's water safaris and Namibia's desert safaris are not comparable experiences.
+Rwanda gorilla trekking is not a traditional safari.
+The "top 10 African safaris" content on Condé Nast and Travel + Leisure ranks them as competitors.
 They aren't.
 They're different products for different travellers.
-"The reader asking 'best 7-day African safari' usually has a specific priority they haven't articulated yet — budget, season, family-friendliness, wildlife specific to a region.
-Once that priority is named, the destination falls out.
-This page exists to help you name your priority first, then match it to a destination."
+"Most readers asking 'best 7-day African safari' have a priority they haven't articulated yet — budget, season, family-friendliness, a specific animal.
+Once that priority is named, the destination almost picks itself.
+The page exists to help you name yours first, then match it."

 8 African Safari Destinations Compared Honestly